l3blonde/marine-species-spotting/docs/theatrical-performance.md

 }, [previewUrl])
 ```

-**Madame Effect (useEffect) salutes:**
+**Madame Effect (useEffect), the Boatswain
+(maintenance officer of the ship, the Second Mate) steps forward and salutes:**
-""Maintenance officer reporting!
+"Maintenance officer reporting!
-When the preview URL changes,
-I check if cleanup is needed.
+I arrive after changes.
+When a preview link is replaced, I check what must be cleared.
-The `return` function is my cleanup crew—it runs
+This return here is my cleanup order.
-before the next effect or when the component unmounts.
+I carry it out before the next change, or when this scene ends.
-I revoke Blob URLs to prevent memory leaks"
+If a temporary link was created, I take it down.
+No loose ropes.
+No memory leaks.
+The ship stays clean."

 ### 📖 Code Translation: